Want to Reach Seven Days Sober? Take It One Hour at a Time

 At the tail-end of the first week, physical symptoms generally subside and you start to feel a lot better.
 Your body has removed the alcohol from its system and, with good nutrition and hydration, you’ll be feeling more physically stable.

-The hard part will be managing triggers and problematic behaviours, though individual and group therapy works by giving you the tools you need to overcome these obstacles.
+The hard part will be managing triggers and problematic behaviours, through individual and group therapy works by giving you the tools you need to overcome these obstacles.

 Turning one week into one month